leesheppard/lee-sheppard-com/src/about.md

     <img class="image five" src="https://res.cloudinary.com/leesheppard/image/upload/v1679958092/photos/lee_sheppard_profile.jpg" width="100">
   </div>
 </div>
 I've been a professional cartoonist since I was 15 years old.
-I've headed up for the world's oldest cartoonists association as VP and organised many conferences along the way.
+I've headed up the world's oldest cartoonists association as VP and organised many conferences along the way.
 I've worked in animation studios on productions for many major film and television networks.
 It has been a long road since that first paid published drawing